SHAHCoinvip/shahcoin/contrib/tracing/README.md

 $ bpftrace contrib/tracing/connectblock_benchmark.bt 20000 38000 25
 ```

-In a different terminal, starting Shahcoin Core in SigNet mode and with
+In a different terminal, starting SHAHCOIN Core in SigNet mode and with
 re-indexing enabled.

 ```